-In your own speech Prime Minister you said, "Our personal safety, the security of our homes and our businesses, our democracy itself - depend on the rule of law.
+In the Prime Minister's speech he said, "Our personal safety, the security of our homes and our businesses, our democracy itself - depend on the rule of law.
 And it is you, our police, who uphold the rule of law."
-They were strong supportive words for Australia's police.
+I know that you agree with such sentiments.